Projects: Maintenance and Repairs

 what is a hobby without the joy of maintenance/repairing yourself?
 In my opinion: Nothing!
-On this page you find very helpful information on projects I have done so far!
+On this page you find very helpful information on projects, repairs and maintenance I have done so far!

-Steinberger GL/XL use attached faceplate that are interchangeable.
+Steinberger GL/XL use attached faceplates that are interchangeable.
 I found an offer for a white faceplate with “4” pickup configuration that indeed needed some TLC.

 When I bought it, the black speckles were mostly gone, leaving white spots and grey shades that looked very ugly.
 To get it shiny again, it takes some serious sanding.
 Before staring, I did some research: